Georgia vs. Auburn NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Georgia and its opponents have gone over the current 46.5-point total in three of five games this season.
+- Georgia and its opponents have combined to score more than 46.5 points in three of five games this season.

 - The 20.8 combined points per game that these two squads have allowed this season are 25.7 fewer than the 46.5 total in this contest.